Programming

 - When I was learning, I used Neural Networks and Deep Learning — it’s an online textbook, good if you’re familiar with the maths, with some helpful exercises as well.

-- Online intro courses like fast.ai (focused on practical applications), Full Stack Deep Learning, and the various courses at deeplearning.ai.
+- You can do online intro courses like fast.ai (focused on practical applications), Full Stack Deep Learning, and the various courses at deeplearning.ai.

 You may also need to learn some maths.